 These days, there are a variety of ways to educate children.
 There’s the traditional public school (there’s more than one option to choose within the public schools), private/slamic school, homeschooling or the ‘radical’ unschooling.
 No matter which educational option you chose for your child, just do this: stay active and involved in your child’s life!

-Why Quality Time is Important
+Why Quality Time is the Best Option

 All of us parents must stay active, present and involved in our children’s lives every single day!
 Don’t let a day go by without spending quality time with them.
 Know what your child is learning.
 Be his or her main teacher even if they go to a traditional public, private or Islamic school and have professional teachers who teach him outside of your home.
+One of the best educational options you can make is setting aside quality time to spend with your children so that they learn better.

 Try to understand your child’s strengths and weaknesses when it comes to how they learn.
 In order to even begin to understand the different ways or styles our kids learn, we have to provide various opportunities for them to learn.
 Then we must step back and observe the child.
 Sooner or later, you’ll see what really makes them happy and excited.